afunnydev/tinysociety/content/articles/2018-08-08-building-a-tiny-house-for-airbnb-rental.md

 ---
 title: Building A Tiny House For Airbnb Rental
-description: >-
-  Renting out your tiny house on Airbnb can be a great opportunity to make extra cash and share the tiny house experience with others.
+description: Renting out your tiny house on Airbnb can be a great opportunity to make extra cash and share the tiny house experience with others.
 If done right, your tiny house rental could be one of the best new additions in the tiny house movement!
 slug: building-a-tiny-house-for-airbnb-rental
+author: molli
 image: /img/tiny-house-for-airbnb-rental.jpg
-author: molli
 overlay: true
-date: '2018-08-08'
+date: 2018-08-08
+lastmod: 2023-05-29
 notloaded:
-  need: 'true'
+  need: "true"
 listing:
   title: Building A Tiny House For Airbnb Rental
   description: >